prismicio/gatsby-multi-language-site/docs/getting-started.md

 Then create another webhook for the using the build url from gatsby, and de-select"the "release is created" and "release is edited or deleted` options and now the production build will automatically update when changes happen to the content in prismic.

 The configuration should look something like this ![](./images/webhook.png)

+## Using gatsby-cloud's preview instance.

+[Gatsby-cloud](https://www.gatsbyjs.com/) provides automated build and serve of from selected branches from a github repository.
+One use case for this is to build a [prismic-release](https://user-guides.prismic.io/en/articles/778358-what-is-a-release) or a collection of document changes to released at the same time.

+To build a release a few steps are required
++ in prismic
+  + create and access token with access to both master and releases.
+  + the id of the release to build, this can be obtained by going to the api browser `[repo-name].prismic.io/api` clickcing on the lock icon in the top right hand of the screen and then selectingj selecting the release to build.
+The release-id should appear next too the [selected release](./images/release-id-api-browser.png)

+Create a build on gatsby using a branch of the current repository, and set environment variables  the access token `PRISMIC_API_KEY` and `PRISMIC_API_KEY` to the values obtained.
+You should now be able to view a release when clicking the `preview cms` button in gatsby-cloud.

 ## Wrapping Up
 At this point, you now have a prismic repository configured to best support Gatsby Cloud.
 Edit content and watch it appear live in Gatsby Cloud!